sampourcyrous/scribd-download-online-book/README.md

   - The pages (images) are then downloaded and stored in a local folder
   - A seperate script can then combine the downloaded images to form a pdf

+This script works with Python 2.7

 Scribd might have updated their source code since the script was first created

-Last time script was tested: July 2015
+Last time script was tested: May 2016